|A luna moth.|

 Research to Build and Present Knowledge

-7. Conduct short research projects to answer a question, drawing on several sources and refocusing the
+7. Conduct short research projects to answer a question, drawing on several sources and refocusing the inquiry when appropriate.

 9. Draw evidence from literary or informational texts to support analysis, reflection, and research.